-Robotic Process Automation (RPA) can enable insurance payers to develop a high-growth-conscious business while minimizing expense.
+Robotic Process Automation (RPA) can enable insurance payers to develop a high-growth-conscious business while minimizing expenses.
 RPA or software bots imitate organizational responsibilities that are monotonous, rules-based, and demand no strategic thinking or optimization.

 RPA can achieve repetitious tasks more promptly, effortlessly, and more precisely than humans.
 This time conservation, in turn, relieves them to concentrate on those duties that demand human strengths such as reasoning, perception, and emotional intelligence, thus generating more advantages for their organizations.